 Since various assessment methods may be used, the program should be able to explain how the multiple assessment practices are aligned and how they contribute to coherence and consistency in the program relative to student achievement.
-Further, the program should describe how it determines the appropriateness of the assessment procedures that document progress, from initial placement to level progression to completion of the program.
+Further, the program should describe how it determines the appropriateness of the assessment procedures that document progress through the levels of the program.